Category Archives: 2022 Films

 Despite Hanks’s acting ability, he is only part of the enjoyment of the film.

-A heavy dose of diversity and inclusivity are plopped into the film.
-Otto’s neighbors are a black couple revealed to be Otto and Sonya’s best friends for decades.
+A heavy dose of diversity and inclusivity is plopped into the film.
+Otto’s neighbors are a black couple who have been Otto and Sonya’s best friends for decades.

 Otto confronts a teenager named Malcolm for delivering advertising circulars, and the boy recognizes Otto as his former teacher’s husband, recounting that Sonya supported him as a transgender student when nobody else did.

-Sonya courageously led an effort to convince the other teachers to respectfully call Malcolm by his desired name.
+Sonya courageously led an effort to convince the other teachers to call Malcolm by his desired name respectfully.

 Truman Hanks (Tom’s son), Rachel Keller, and Mariana Trevino deliver outstanding performances in supporting roles.